 For more active adventurers, trailheads along the road lead into backcountry meadows and forests of Douglas fir and spruce in the park’s northern range.
 Whether you’re on snowshoes or cross-country skis, the powdery snow squeaks like Styrofoam beneath you, the air snaps at your cheeks, and you feel a close connection to the animals around you.

 With a change of seasons, some of the most famous natural scenes on earth become very personal.
 Yellowstone belongs to the world, but it’s yours when the cold comes.
-And after you’ve seen your fill you can repair to the Firehole Lounge and sip a hot buttered rum before the fireplace, a warm end to a wintry day.
+And after you’ve seen your fill you can repair to the Old Faithful Snow Lodge and sip an espresso before the fireplace, a warm end to a wintry day.

 Winter Fun in Mount Hood

 With 12 permanent glaciers, Oregon’s Mount Hood never really runs out of snow.
 The 11,240-foot dormant volcano east of Portland rises above the green Pacific Northwest like an island of winter.
-In a good year—last year, to be honest, wasn’t so great—the middle of the mountain can be buried in as much as 400 to 500 total inches of snow.
+In a good year, the middle of the mountain can be buried in as much as 400 to 500 total inches of snow.

 Beyond the resorts, Mount Hood’s epicenter is Government Camp, a low-key mountain town with restaurants such as Glacier Haus Bistro, where hearty European fare—think rich beef goulash and half-liter pours of German beer—matches the rustic interior.